SushyDev/vapor-store/README.md

 - [ ] Make the Downloads snackbar a universally usable notification system
 - [ ] Multiple store pages on large searches
 - [ ] Implement the Backup & Sync feature
+- [ ] Make it so the download popup appears sooner for better user feedback

 ### Issues